cncf/tag-security/publications/publishing-protocols.md

 - Review the artifact for brevity, correctness, and flow multiple times with different goals.
 - Ensure all contributors and reviewers are credited in the PDF or markdown.
 - Engage CNCF early to avoid last-minute rushes.
+- Define the scope early in the process, and revisit it often to avoid scope creep.

 ## Sharing Far and Wide

 Seek help from CNCF, Co-chairs, and Tech Leads to share the artifact.
 Encourage contributors and reviewers to share it within their networks.
 Use CNCF mailing lists during RFC and after publication for wider reach.

 ## Take Ownership and Give Credit